catalindumitrache/gft/README.md

 * Changing to a real DB.
 * Improving Logging.
 * Saving in DB the transfer history.
+* Further Javadoc documentation for all methods.
+* Better error handling

 ## Improvements that could be added to make this application production ready: